ottobricks/holoplot-dashboard/README.md

 Regarding Windows, it seems things aren't as easy (who would've guessed?! hahaha).
 I should be posting soon how to go about it.

+## How to kill it:
+Go back to the terminal where you ran 'bash ./run.sh' and press the combination of keys <Ctr+c> to kill the running dashboard